AhmedSamirScience/Image_loading_android_libraries_glide_coil_picasso/README.md

 keep in mind, since Coil is a new library, future versions may see an improvement in performance.
 Let's see how it develops since we are comparing it to established libraries.

+In particular, when your app does not heavily rely on image loading, I would like to emphasise that performance is not everything.
+For example, you will find that the bags will definitely need more patterns to show the pictures.
+At this point, it will search for the library that supports it.
+And I notice that the Coil library supports more styles for displaying URL images than the Glide library.
+Because Coil was created to be used with Kotlin, the code is, in my opinion, cleaner and more concise overall when using Coil.

+Lastly, Glide is faster if you're looking for a very good performance, at least in this case.